PhelaPoscam/Python_PlaySEM/README.md

 pip install -r requirements.txt
 ```

+Note: This repository previously used a separate `requirements-dev.txt`.
+Dev/test dependencies
+have been consolidated into `requirements.txt` to simplify environment setup.
+If you prefer a
+separate development requirements file, we can split them again (recommended for CI-only dev tools).

 **4. Install the Project in Editable Mode**

 This crucial step makes the `src` package available to the rest of the project, including examples and tests.